MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Remove-SmbComponent.md

 ```

 ## DESCRIPTION
 The Remove-SmbComponent cmdlet removes SMB1 components.
 SMB1 is a deprecated and unsafe protocol that’s no longer installed by default in most versions of Windows and Windows Server.
-For more information, review SMBv1 is not installed by default in Windows 10 version 1709, Windows Server version 1709 and later versions.
+For more information, review [SMBv1 is not installed by default in Windows 10 version 1709, Windows Server version 1709, and later versions](windows-server/storage/file-server/troubleshoot/smbv1-not-installed-by-default-in-windows).

 ## EXAMPLES